pjechris/CohesionKit/README.md

 ## Relationships

-To store relational objects in identity map you must make your model conform to `IdentifiableGraph`.
+To store relational objects in identity map you must make your model conform to `Relational`.
 CohesionKit will then lookup for children objects and store them.

 Nonetheless we strongly recommand to avoid deep nested relationships and we **strongly** advise to use [Aggregate objects](https://swiftunwrap.com/article/modeling-done-right/).